 Eric von Robertson is an artist and collector of artifacts, who gained his Masters in Fine Arts from Amsterdam’s Sandberg Institute in 2008.
 To extend his interests in nomadic art, textiles and early modernist design, in 2012 he established the Intrigue collection.
 This collection specializes in trading the finest vintage Berber tribal carpets and Dutch Art Deco glass and ceramics.
 Berber carpets are an essential element in homes worldwide thanks to their popularity with Modernist architects and designers.
 From the 1930s to 1960s, Alvar and Aino Aalto, Le Corbusier and Arne Jacobsen, among others, styled their interiors using the abstract rug motifs of Beni Ouarain and Azilal tribes.
 These handmade woolen carpets offer an extraordinary combination of minimalism and inventive patterns, which continues to allure people’s imagination and inspire contemporary interiors.

-Every IVY & LIV item is made out of 14ct gold, sterling silver or gold plating.
+Every IVY & LIV item is made out of sterling silver, gold plated silver or 14ct gold.

 IXXI enables you to easily create a personal and flexible wall decoration, consisting of square cards and connecting crosses.
 Upload your own images to create a collage or picture enlargement, or pick one from the inspiring IXXI collection.
 Shape and size are up to you!

 The possibilities with IXXI are infinite, you can change cards or add new ones without a hassle.
 That way, your home will always be up-to-date.
 IXXI allows you to create a genuine work of art for an affordable price, and it can be on your wall in no time!